antvis/G6/docs/manual/advanced/animation.en.md

     shape.animate({
       // Play the animation repeatly
       repeat: true,
-      // Returns the attributes for each frame.
+      // Returns the properties for each frame.
 The input parameter ratio is a number that range from 0 to 1.
-The return value is an object that defines the attributes for this frame onFrame(ratio) {
+The return value is an object that defines the properties for this frame onFrame(ratio) {
         const startLen = ratio * length;
         // Calculate the lineDash